Leek Aleer

-Aleer was born in Kenya to Sudanese parents and came to Australia as a refugee when he was six years old.
+Aleer was born in Kenya to South Sudanese parents and came to Australia as a refugee when he was six years old.
 After arriving, his uncles were big fans of the Adelaide Crows and encouraged him to pursue the game.

 Despite injury setbacks, Aleer broke the all-time record for the running vertical jump at the South Australian Draft Combine.

 AFL career

 Aleer made his AFL debut for the Giants in round 20 of the 2022 AFL season, against the Swans.

+Statslist

+Updated to the end of the 2025 season.